Hoot Hoot! Call For 1st Order Discount 626-412-1200

 • Asset forfeiture: Proceeds from seized criminal assets

 In many counties, the sheriff’s budget is the largest single expense in county government due to jail operations.
-Some counties spend 60-70% of the sheriff’s budget just on detention and incarceration costs.
+Detention and incarceration costs often consume the majority of sheriff’s office funding, leaving less for patrol and investigation.

 Training and Qualifications